brandonnw/java-dungeonmania/Pair_Blog.md

 2. Updating Existing Classes:
     - GoalFactory.java:
+        Updated method:
             - Update the createGoal method to include a switch case which recognizes "enemies" in the goal JSON and create an instance of EnemyGoal with the required configuration value.

     - Game.java:
         New fields: